bluesh55/wepov/README.md

-bundle install --without production npm install -g gulp-cli npm install gulp watch      # for react in new tab guard           # for auto test in new tab
+bundle install --without production npm install -g gulp-cli npm install gulp      # for react in new tab guard           # for auto test in new tab
 ```